GerasimosKan/Discord_Video_Compressor/README.md

 👨‍💻 Author 👨‍💻

-This application is developed and maintained by Gerasimos Kanatas.
+This application is developed and maintained by Gerasimos Kanellatos.
 GitHub: https://github.com/GerasimosKan.